aaronkyle/concept/README.md

 ---

-Considerations in the use of tools and interfaces for producing GIS-enabled visualization:
+Considerations in the use of tools and interfaces for producing geo-spatial visualization:

 * [Shiney Server](http://shiny.rstudio.com/) - oriented toward quantitative analysts
  - maps with UIs for defined queries [(example)](http://shiny.rstudio.com/gallery/superzip-example.html)